JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Chop!, The Boy who had Wings, Valenstein Castle

 #### Ys Origin (PC)
 Similiar to Ys:OiF, but you get to play with three characters on the same map, it can get repetitive but overall a major upgrade from it.
-Some minor gripe is that you can cheese most fights with Yunica Phoenix once you get it, rendering melee moves almost useless.
+One minor gripe is that you can cheese most fights with Yunica Phoenix once you get it, rendering melee moves almost useless.
 Toal gameplay is the best.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |